 After helping lead Walter Williams High School to the State AAA Football Championship as quarterback and team co-captain, Bert briefly left Alamance County to earn a Bachelor of Science degree from East Carolina University.
-It was there that he met his wife Mary Staton, who he's been married to for more than 25 years.
+It was there that he met his wife Mary Staton, who he's been married to for over 30 years.

 Upon graduation, he came back to Alamance County to work in credit and collections for Unifi, Inc., an international textile company.
 From there, Bert obtained his real estate sales license in the summer of 1996 and went to work for Coldwell Banker – Alamance Realty in Burlington.
 After working there for just a few months, Bert accepted a better job opportunity with Better Homes & Gardens – Howard, Perry & Walston (HPW), as a new construction on-site sales agent at Mill Creek Golf Club in Mebane, representing nationally recognized custom home builders C. Richard Dobson (now part of D.R.
 Horton America's Builder) and John Wieland Homes.